 Many couples understand the importance of a healthy mind and body before they begin trying for children.
 Unfortunately, there is such an overload of information out there on what to do (and what to avoid) to give yourself the best chance at conception, that many of us simply get overwhelmed.

-Dr Zahra at Qi Medicine acupuncture has a very special interest in boosting fertility, pregnancy and women’s health.
+Dr Zahra at Qi Medicine acupuncture has a very special interest in boosting fertility, plus working with pregnancy and women’s health.
 Below are her top three practical ideas to help you conceive naturally.

 Eat your way to healthy hormones

-The health of our uterus and ovaries is deeply connected to the health our other internal organs.
+The health of our uterus and ovaries is deeply connected to the health of other internal organs.
 The reproductive organs are sandwiched between the gut, kidneys and the bladder, so it’s inevitable that any inflammation in the surrounding organs will affect the reproductive organs also.